8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/interaction-and-animations/content.md

 Back to the atomic concept thing, this should be somewhat readable: When a user hovers over an anchor (`a`) element that is a child of a list item (`li`) that is the child of an unordered list (`ul`) that is the child of a navigation (`nav`) element, change the background color to black and the font color to white.

 We need to handle dark mode because only the font color changes in dark mode.
-So, let's got with a light gray with black text:
+So, let's go with a light gray with black text:

 ```css